No Bake Raspberry Chocolate Tart (Gluten Free, Paleo + Vegan)

 This healthy, fruity dessert is sure to be a favorite and even though it’s healthy, you totally won’t get the looks people give when they hear the words “healthy” and “dessert” next to each other.

-This tart was gone SO quickly in my house.
-Like, record breaking quick, because it was so darn good and the fruit added just the amount of freshness needed to be able to devour a slice.
+We finished this tart SO quickly in my house.
+Like, record-breaking quick, because it was so darn good.
+Creamy and rich from the chocolate, and the fruit added just the amount of freshness.

 This tart is the perfect quick treat to enjoy at the end of your day, but it’s gorgeous enough to serve at any summer gathering you have.
 It’s a dessert that’s sure to please!
 Enjoy :)